 Students who enter the United States with an I-20 Form from another institution should be aware that they must enroll at that school before they are eligible to transfer to Michigan State University.
-Such transfers require both formal admission to the Michigan State University and approval of the U.S. Immigration and Naturalization Service.
+Such transfers require both formal admission to Michigan State University and notification to the U.S. Department of Homeland Security.
 Only students intending to enroll at MSU should enter the United States with the I-20 Form issued by MSU.
-Additional up-to-date information concerning immigration guidelines can be found at www.isp.msu.edu/oiss.
+Additional up-to-date information concerning immigration guidelines can be found at www.oiss.msu.edu.

-Opportunities for High Achieving Students
+Opportunities for High-Achieving International Students